MikeiLL/obliteration.com/_posts/2026-01-14-truth-in-dark-slate-grey.md

 }
 </style>

-This background referenced by hex code two eff four eff four eff `#2F4F4F` is a chromatic grey because as opposed to achromatic grey as these describes the text in the color silver hex `#C0C0C0` because of the slight imbalance in quantities of red green and blue.
+This background Dark Slate Grey referenced by hex code two eff four eff four eff (`#2F4F4F`) is a chromatic grey because as opposed to achromatic grey which describes this text of the color Silver hex cee zero cee zero cee zero (`#C0C0C0`) because of the slight imbalance in quantities of red green and blue.
+Four eff is more than two eff, specifically two eff being equivalent to forty-seven and four eff to seventy-nine.
+Forty-five is about eighteen percent of the full two-fifty-five max and seventy-nine divided by two-fifty-five gives point three oh nine so about thirty percent.

+Eighteen divided by thirty times a hundred is sixty so Dark Slate Grey is sixty percent more green and blue than it is red.
+Rosuav says math is true.

 James fucking Baldwin at thirty years old described "sentimentality" as "the mark of dishonesty" in the Notes of a Native Son book which also shares beautifully: